preloader

 Installing Python Modules

 Contemporary research pipelines often employ Python - either for data analysis or even for data generation (e.g., simulation) itself.
-On HSUper, Python interpreters and corresponding packages can be installed via Spack or via miniconda, where the latter will be most suitable for typical users.
-This article briefly describes how to configure miniconda3 on HSUper and provides an example installation of typical deep learning libraries to a user-defined environment.
+On HSUper, Python interpreters and corresponding packages can be installed via Spack or via miniforge3, where the latter will be most suitable for typical users.
+This article briefly describes how to configure miniforge3 on HSUper and provides an example installation of typical deep learning libraries to a user-defined environment.

-Configuration of miniconda3 on HSUper
+Initial Configuration of miniforge3 on HSUper

 conda init